Blow Moulding vs Rotomoulding

 When all of the powder is distributed and the product has taken its desired shape, the mould is transferred out of the oven into precooling and then into the cooling chamber.
 As the rotation continues, the mould is cooled using air fans and additional water cooling if needed.
 Throughout this process, the powder solidifies into its final shape.
 At this point, the mould can be opened, and the product is removed before it is passed over to the finishing team.
 At this final stage, the finishing team will trim down any edges left by the mould and fit additional parts to complete the product.

 At Rototek, we have over three decades of experience in technical rotomoulding and our dedicated team offer a complete service, from collaborating with you on your initial design concept for the product to finishing the product.
 Our expertise lies in optimising the product’s design for rotational moulding and we can work independently or with your design team to achieve this.
 We have the capability to manage a wide range of projects, from simple to highly complex designs.
-Across our three production sites, we rotomould over 100,000 products per year ranging from small water containers to large 7-metre mouldings.
+Across our two production sites, we rotomould over 100,000 products per year ranging from small water containers to large 7-metre mouldings.
 Across our sites, we utilise over twenty machines, including advanced rotomoulding and robotics technology.

 Introduction to Blow Moulding